 7. Traditional Scottish Breakfast

-If you love a filling breakfast, then you certainly should have a traditional, hearty Scottish breakfast.
-Scottish breakfast is usually made with bacon, sausage, egg, black pudding, baked beans, tattie (potatoes) scones, mushrooms, tomatoes, and toast.
-I highly suggest also having tea—perhaps a Scottish milk and tea—with your breakfast as it’s a match made in heaven.
+If you love a filling breakfast, then a traditional, hearty Scottish breakfast is for you.
+It usually comes with bacon, sausage, egg, black pudding, baked beans, tattie (potatoes) scones, mushrooms, tomatoes, and toast.
+I highly recommend also having tea—perhaps a Scottish milk and tea—with your breakfast as it’s a match made in heaven.

-Surely, you can enjoy a Scottish breakfast all over Edinburgh, but one place stands out with its freshness and authenticity.
-The delicious place I recommend is Loudons Fountainbridge.
-Although Scottish breakfast consists of a plateful of meat, Loudons also serves vegetarian and vegan options for this special delight.
-You should definitely have the full Scottish experience with this filling breakfast or brunch.
+You can enjoy a good Scottish breakfast all over Edinburgh, but one place stands out with its freshness and authenticity—Loudons Fountainbridge.
+Although Scottish breakfast consists of a plateful of meat, Loudons also serves vegetarian and vegan options.
+Don’t leave Edinburgh without having at least one full Scottish breakfast.

 Where to get it: Loudons Fountainbridge